buildinspace/peru/README.md

 There are several flags and environment variables you can set, to control where peru puts things.
 Flags always take precedence.

-- `--peru-file=<path>` or `PERU_FILE`: The path to your peru YAML file.
+- `--peru-file=<path>`: The path to your peru YAML file.
 By default peru looks for `peru.yaml` in the current directory or one of its parents.
   This setting tells peru to use a specific file.
 If set, the sync dir (below) must also be set.
-- `--sync-dir=<path>` or `PERU_SYNC_DIR`: The path that all `imports`
-  are interpreted relative to.
+- `--sync-dir=<path>`: The path that all `imports` are interpreted relative to.
 That is, if you import a module to `./`, the contents of that module go directly in the sync dir.
 By default this is the directory containing your `peru.yaml` file.
 If set, the peru file (above) must also be set.
-- `--state-dir=<path>` or `PERU_STATE_DIR`: The directory where peru
-  stashes all of its state metadata, and also the default parent directory of the cache dir (below).
+- `--state-dir=<path>`: The directory where peru stashes all of its state metadata, and also the default parent directory of the cache dir (below).
 By default this is `.peru` inside the sync dir.
 You should not share this directory between two projects, or `peru sync` will get confused.
 - `--cache-dir=<path>` or `PERU_CACHE_DIR`: The directory where peru
   keeps everything it's fetched.
 If you have many copies of the same project, for example on a server running automated tests, you can